acosmilo/Design-Of-Experiments-Laboratory/LAB_DOE_2_Two_Sample_Test.md

-# LAB 2 Two Sample Test
+# LAB 2: Lecture

-## Problem 2: 2 Sample Z test
+## Problem 2: Paired t-test
-First, in a groups of 2 or 3 people.
+Each student are going to make the reaction test twice.
+First time in a normal state, second time after spining in thier own axis 10 times.
+So we will have two samples, before and after.

 ### Activities

 1) Write de Ho and Ha
+2) Gather data
-2) Choose a statistical test and make it with R
+3) Choose a statistical test and make it with R
-3) Make conclusions and recomendations
+4) Make conclusions and recomendations

 ### Process

 #### 1) Write de Ho and Ha

-Ho: Capacitors of the store have a nominal value of 650 uF
+Ho: The student  have the same reaction time before an after the spining process
 Ha: No, they do not

 ### Choose a statistical test and make it with R
-We will use the 1 sample Z test
+We will use the 2 sample paired t test

-See LAB_DOE_1_Problem_1.R to resolve this problem
+See LAB_DOE_2_Problem_1.R to resolve this problem
-Use the data file LAB_DOE_1_Data_Set_1.csv

-You need to have this documents on the same directory

 On R follow this steps